MrLuit/CensorRadar/README.md

 * Make sure the image provided is accessible from not only your computer.
 A favicon works best but if the server stores favicon on another server and doesn't automatically redirect just use another image URL from the website.
 * If you don't want to append `www.` to the domain, put a `~` in front of the domain.
 This is required for subdomains like `assets.github.com`.

-You can then proceed to make a [pull request](https://github.com/MrLuit/CensorRadar/pulls) with all these requirements.
+You can then proceed to make a [pull request](https://github.com/MrLuit/CensorRadar/pulls).

 ## Report issue